WPL HiPAF Compact (1 to 60 PE)

 - Small villages, rural communities and housing associations

-Features and benefits of the HiPAF Compact sewage treatment plant (HPC):
+Technical Specification of the WPL HiPAF Compact sewage treatment plant (HPC):

 The table is an indicative guide only; all applications are specified to comply with the British Water Code of Practice for Flows and Loads.
 For further advice please contact our experienced technical sales team.